 - How Does Xamarin Work? – A brief overview of how Xamarin works to bring C# to iOS and Android.

-This document is intended to introduce the Xamarin platform and show it in action with a working mobile application.
+This document is intended to introduce the Xamarin platform.
 To learn more about the process of building mobile applications from design through to testing, refer to the Introduction to the Mobile Software Development Lifecycle document.

 If you’d like to develop for iOS, whether you want to code in Xamarin Studio or Visual Studio, you must have an Apple Macintosh computer running at least OS X Mountain Lion on hand.
 Although Xamarin applications are based on the .NET BCL and are written in C#, Xamarin requires the iOS SDK and Xcode in order to compile.
 Additionally, the iOS Device Simulator is part of the iOS SDK, and therefore only available on Mac.
 In order to download the iOS SDK, you must be a member of Apple’s Developer Program.
 This program requires an upgraded membership that costs $99 USD/year.